My goal is to make the buying and selling process as easy as possible. Talking is free and there's zero obligation! Call or text with questions.

 * Appraised value doesn’t take into account special considerations, like the need to sell rapidly.

-* Lenders usually use either the appraised value or the sale price, whichever is less, to determine the mortgage amount mortgage they will offer.
+* Lenders often use either the appraised value or the sale price, whichever is less, to determine the mortgage amount they will offer.

 Should I sell my current home before buying the next one?